Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: User Study

 After completing the first adjective rating stage, participants wore the multimodal ring on the index finger of their dominant hand.
 The experimenter ensured the proper placement of the actuators and the secure positioning of the sensing elements.
 The second part of the experiment commenced once participants were familiar with the setup.
 During this stage, participants were asked to interact with a GUI displaying two actions: press-wait-lift and slide.
 The press-wait-lift action simulated pressing and maintaining static contact with a surface for 30 seconds, while the slide action simulated the lateral exploration of a surface at a speed of 50~mm/s for 10 seconds.
 The GUI displayed a virtual ball moving at the corresponding rates and directions to guide participants' exploratory action.
 For the sliding action, the ball moved horizontally, while for the pressing action, the ball moved vertically, descending and then remaining stationary to represent static contact.
-The participants were instructed to mimic these movements with their ring-equipped index finger.
+The participants were instructed to mimic these movements in mid-air with their ring-equipped index finger.
 They were also encouraged to continue exploring the real textures with their non-dominant hand as much as needed throughout the experiment.

-Participants were instructed to start every texture trial with the slide action.
-Upon pressing the corresponding button in the GUI, a five-second countdown began, followed by the appearance of the moving ball on the screen and the start of the roughness simulation.
+Participants were instructed to start every texture exploration with the slide action.
+Upon pressing the corresponding button in the GUI, a five-second countdown began, followed by the appearance of the moving ball on the screen and the start of the roughness simulation in which vibratory stimuli were delivered.
 After completing the sliding simulation, participants proceeded to the press-and-wait action, where temperature and pressure cues were provided simultaneously.
 For this action, the countdown did not start immediately after pressing the button.
 Instead, a "preparing" label appeared on the screen to indicate a preparation stage, during which the water and ring tube display were heated to the required initial temperature.
 Once this temperature was reached, the five-second countdown began, followed by the appearance of the moving ball on the screen.